Colombia (Republic of Colombia)

 How to get to Tatacoa Desert from Bogota?

-• take a local bus from Bogota to Neiva – 5 hours drive
+• local bus from Bogota to Neiva – 5 hours drive

-• take a flight from Bogota to Neiva (30 minutes flight) – check Skyscanner.com for best deals.
+• flight from Bogota to Neiva (30-minute flight) – check Skyscanner.com for best rates.

 How to get to Tatacoa Desert in Colombia?

-How to get to Tatacoa Desert from Neiva?
+How to get to Tatacoa Desert from Neiva by truck?

-• Recommended option: From Neiva station, you can travel directly with a local van/truck to Hostal de Saturno for only 15 000 COP!
-The van drive was the greatest fun ever!
-It’s like driving through the wild wild west!
-I would just recommend taking a scarf/or a hoodie, as it gets really windy on the back of the truck.
+LOCAL TRUCK: From Neiva station, we were offered a shared truck to Hostal de Saturno for only 15 000 COP!
+The drive was the greatest fun ever!
+It was like driving through the wild wild west but in Colombia!
+Just wear a hoodie, as it gets really windy on the back of the truck.

 How to get to Tatacoa Desert in Colombia?